lastgenerationz/lastgenerationz.github.io/content/posts/rss.md

 ### feeds

-a RSS feed is a URL that hosts the updates and new content, here are some examples:
+a RSS feed is a URL that hosts the updates and new content.

+the feed urls for lastgenerationz, for example, are

-`https://lastgenerationz.github.io/index.xml` is the URL for all posts on this website `https://lastgenerationz.github.io/categories/daily/index.xml` is the feed for just daily posts on this website
+`https://lastgenerationz.github.io/index.xml` is the URL for all posts `https://lastgenerationz.github.io/categories/guide/index.xml` is the feed for guides

+for other categories, head to [categories page](/categories/) and get url from the RSS icon next to the category title on the category page.

 #### popular sources